telnetr4/CowtasticMods/README.md

 	- On Linux, the game root folder is where the executable <Game>.x86 is located.
 	- On macOS, the root folder is where the game <Game>.app is located.
 3. Do a first run to generate configuration files
 	- On Windows, simply run the game executable.
 This should generate BepInEx configuration file into `BepInEx/config` folder and an initial log file `BepInEx/LogOutput.txt`.
-If it doesn't, follow the
 	- On Linux/MacOS, first, open the included run script `run_bepinex.sh` in a text editor of your choice.
 Edit the line `executable_name="";` to the name of the executable.
 		> On Linux, this is simply the name of the game executable